jenkinsci/support-core-plugin/README.md

 The plugin provides the basic infrastructure for generating "bundles" of support information within Jenkins.

+## Support Bundle

-There are three ways of generating bundles:
+There are different ways Support Bundles may be generated:

--   Automatic bundles, these get saved in $JENKINS\_HOME/support once per hour starting 3 minutes after Jenkins starts the plugin (i.e. this may still be generated even if Jenkins will not fully start).
-    The automatic bundles are retained using an exponential aging strategy, so you should have a bunch of them over the entire lifetime once the plugin has been installed.
--   On demand bundles:
+-   *On demand bundles*:
-    -   You can generate them from the root "Support" action, using the User Interface ; or
+    -   From Jenkins GUI at **Support > Generate a Support Bundle**
     -   By using the CLI Command.
 For the association documentation, please refer to `<yourJenkinsInstanceUrl>/cli/command/support` embedded documentation.
+    -   By using the REST API at `<yourJenkinsInstanceUrl>/support/bundle/generateBundle`.
+        This endpoint accepts a parameter `components` with a comma separated list of component IDs.
+-   *Automatic bundles*:
+    -   Support Bundles are automatically generated periodically once per hour starting 3 minutes after Jenkins starts the plugin (i.e. this may still be generated even if Jenkins will not fully start).
+        The automatic bundles are under `$JENKINS_HOME/support` using an exponential aging strategy, so you should have a bunch of them over the entire lifetime once the plugin has been installed.

 ![](docs/images/support_page.png)